 And two… wonderful, comforting, energising Matcha is worth its weight in gold.
 It also happens to be just as costly.
 Matcha comes with a high price tag due to its intensive creation process and anything higher than 50 grams starts to teeter into the “way too exxy” basket.
 For this reason we prefer to keep the quantities low.

 Our B Corp status?
 Thriving.
-We’ve been B Corp certified since 2020 and the team is currently in the process of recertifying by the end of 2022.
+We’ve been B Corp certified since 2020 and received recertification in 2023.

 As a B Corp community we actively work on reducing inequality, lowering levels of poverty, creating healthier environments (inside and outside the office) and building stronger communities.

-As we approach recertification it’s up to us to show that we have not only maintained our standards since 2020, but that we have improved in the above areas.
+Our recertification shows that we have not only maintained our standards since 2020, but we have improved in the above areas.

 Our design philosophy has been reimagined to reflect our sustainable ambitions, it keeps sustainability best practice front of mind and emphasises the use of natural materials and finishes.
 We continue to pull from recycled timbers and sustainably certified materials while also branching out, discovering innovative suppliers and local manufacturers.